 By long pressing the “Power” button (for 3 sec) you can power ON the camera.
-Same button allows to toggle between Video, Photo and Settings mode.
+The same button allows toggling between Video, Photo, and Settings mode.
 By long pressing the “Shutter” button you can enable the WiFi connection.

 The 12 x 23 mm OLED display is very handy.
-Always shows the actual working mode, resolution and battery level.
+Always show the actual working model, resolution, and battery level.

-Although the Foxeer L3 was not build for photos, the image quality is pretty good (check the image bellow).
+Although the Foxeer L3 was not built for photos, the image quality is pretty good (check the image below).

 The Legend 3 has an electronic image stabilization system (EIS) which probably can’t beat an optical image stabilization.
 It can be enabled on every resolution but starts working only on 1080@60fps and 1080@30fps.

-If you are seriously into racing quadcopters, you can order this camera right from the manufacturer here.
+If you are seriously into racing quadcopters, you can order this camera right from the manufacturer.
 You can also download the latest firmware for the Legend 4K.

 - Excellent build image quality;